7 of the Best Websites for Employment Law Advice

 Discrimination based on national origin

 The EEOC outlines laws about retaliation too.
 This makes it unlawful for employers to retaliate against workers that file a claim based on EEOC regulations.
-They also provide information on employer rights.
+They also provide information on employment rights.
 They can advise on how an employer should handle charges made against them as well as record-keeping requirements.

 Understand the implications of labor laws with Cornell University law school.
 Government websites outline the rules, but it is often up for interpretation how those rules are applied.
 Cornell has a comprehensive list of alphabetical links to each state's department of labor website.
 They offer information on employment-related issues such as: